netgroup/srv6-calico-vpp-tests/README.md

     git clone --recurse-submodules git@github.com:zvfvrv/srv6-calico-vpp-tests.git
     git-lfs pull
 ```
 be sure that the submodules are pulled(./mininet/rose-srv6-tutorial) and the docker images are downloaded (./docker/).
+For the tests we are using modified container images since some features are still not part of the official Calico-VPP repository.

-install the required packages:
+Install the required packages:
 ``` sh
     $ sudo apt-get update
 	$ sudo apt-get install -y jq nfs-kernel-server qemu-kvm libvirt-daemon-system \